-152DSS ADR is currently working with CAPSS IT to extract data collected from the completion of the FAST medical module to potentially utilize for this purpose.
+152 DSS ADR is currently working with CAPSS IT to extract data collected from the completion of the FAST medical module to potentially utilize for this purpose.

-Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Health Care - Initial Comprehensive Assessments 28.
+Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Health Care - Initial Comprehensive Assessments 28.
 At least 85% of Class Members will receive a comprehensive medical assessment within 30 days of entering care.
 36% of children received a comprehensive medical assessment within 30 days.
 (March 2019) 35% of children received a comprehensive medical assessment within 30 days.
 40% of children received a comprehensive medical assessment within 30 days.
 51% of children received a comprehensive medical assessment within 30 days.
 153 Health Care - Initial Comprehensive Assessments 29.
 At least 95% of Class Members will receive a comprehensive medical assessment within 60 days of entering care.
 52% of children received a comprehensive medical assessment within 60 days.
 (March 2019) 52% of children received a comprehensive medical assessment within 60 days.
 53% of children received a comprehensive medical assessment within 60 days.
 65% of children received a comprehensive medical assessment within 60 days.
 154

 153As discussed in Section IX.
 Health Care, these data are based on Medicaid claims and have not been independently validated by the Co-Monitors.
+154 Ibid.

-Summary Performance on Settlement Agreement Requirements Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Health Care - Initial Mental Health Assessments 30.
+Final Settlement Agreement (FSA) Requirements Baseline Performance April - September 2022 Performance October 2022 - March 2023 Performance April - September 2023 Performance Health Care - Initial Mental Baseline data for this measure Data for this measure are Data for this measure are Data for this measure are Health Assessments are not available. not available. not available. not available.
+155 30.
 At least 85% of Class Members ages three and above for whom a mental health need is identified during the comprehensive medical assessment will receive a comprehensive mental health assessment within 30 days of the comprehensive medical assessment.
 Dates to reach final target and interim benchmarks to be added once approved.
-Baseline data for this measure are not available.
-Data for this measure are not available.
-Data for this measure are not available.
-Data for this measure are not available.
-155